mangabe16/lexos/src/lexos/topwords/README.md

 * This class extracts representative keywords from a single text document using algorithms from the textacy library.
 It is useful for quickly summarizing the key terms of a document.
 * Backend: textacy.extract.keyterms.
-* Methods: Supports standard keyword extraction algorithms via the method parameter, including "textrank" and "sgrank".
+* Methods: Supports standard keyword extraction algorithms via the method parameter, including `textrank` and `sgrank`.
-* Customization: The topn parameter allows you to specify the number of top keywords to return.
+* Customization: The `topn` parameter allows you to specify the number of top keywords to return.
 * Output: Returns a dictionary containing a list of keywords, where each keyword is a dictionary with a term and a score.
-Example: {'keywords': [{'term': str, 'score': float}]}.
+Example: `{'keywords': [{'term': str, 'score': float}]}`.

 ### ZTestTopwords (__init__.py)